greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 You must own the table to use `ALTER TABLE`.
 To change the schema or tablespace of a table, you must also have `CREATE` privilege on the new schema or tablespace.
 To add the table as a new child of a parent table, you must own the parent table as well.
 Also, to attach a table as a new partition of the table, you must own the table being attached.
 To alter the owner, you must also be a direct or indirect member of the new owning role, and that role must have `CREATE` privilege on the table's schema.
 To add a column or alter a column type or use the `OF` clause, you must also have `USAGE` privilege on the data type.
 A superuser has these privileges automatically.

-> **Note** XXX Memory usage increases significantly when a table has many partitions, if a table has compression, or if the blocksize for a table is large.
+> **Note** Memory usage increases significantly when a table has many partitions, if a table has compression, or if the blocksize for a table is large.
 If the number of relations associated with the table is large, this condition can force an operation on the table to use more memory.
-For example, if the table is a CO table and has a large number of columns, each column is a relation.
-An operation like `ALTER TABLE ALTER COLUMN` opens all the columns in the table allocates associated buffers.
-If a CO table has 40 columns and 100 partitions, and the columns are compressed and the blocksize is 2 MB \(with a system factor of 3\), the system attempts to allocate 24 GB, that is \(40 ×100\) × \(2 ×3\) MB or 24 GB.
+For example, if the table is an append-optimized column-oriented table and has a large number of columns, each column is a relation.
+An operation that accesses all of the columns in the table allocates associated buffers.
+If the table has 40 columns and 100 partitions, and the columns are compressed and the blocksize is 2 MB \(with a system factor of 3\), the system attempts to allocate 24 GB, that is \(40 ×100\) × \(2 ×3\) MB or 24 GB.

 ## <a id="section4"></a>Parameters